cmu-sei/iides/examples/example2.md

 - **`Status`**:
  Closed (*C*) &mdash; All investigations and legal proceedings are closed
 - **`Summary`**:
- The insider, an ex-Navy member, worked as a cybersecurity specialist for a government agency in May 2003.
+ The insider, a former military member, worked as a cybersecurity specialist for a government agency in May 2003.
 During this time, she printed a report from her work computer that detailed unauthorized access attempts by a foreign hacking group against municipal election systems and voter databases.
 She then shared this Top Secret information with a tech blog.
 This report revealed the techniques and tools used to gather the information contained in the report, which, if disclosed, could be detrimental to the United States.
 A government agency investigated her and the insider pleaded guilty in June 2004 to one felony count of unauthorized transmission of national defense information and was convicted.
 - **`Brief summary`**:
- The insider leaked Top Secret information to a tech blog.
+ The insider leaked Top Secret information to a website.
 The insider pleaded guilty to one felony count of unauthorized transmission of national defense information in June 2004, and was convicted.

 ## Insider

 The insider previously had a very clean record and was an unlikely suspect.
-The insider was known as a 'model employee' with no apparent history of misconduct or any disciplinary proceedings during their military service in the Navy.
+The insider was known as a 'model employee' with no apparent history of misconduct or any disciplinary proceedings during their military service.

 - **`Id`**:
  insider--04548271-8e9f-4e40-8bad-9cf77c858070